The global pandemic forced people into isolation. The interpersonal interactions that characterize humanity were interrupted by the virus.

 “We are in uncharted territory,” Broad said.
 “Before this hit, we supplemented the ways that we communicated, worked and learned with technology.
 Now I think we are co-developing new kinds of dependencies on them, and the role they play in our lives is coming into sharp focus.”

-“The day I went into quarantine, a friend of mine gave me a Zoom tutorial,” said Hilary Jackendoff, a Los Angeles-based Zoom user who has been hosting yoga nidra meditations on the platform since her county’s stay-at-home orders began.
+“The day I went into quarantine, a friend of mine gave me a Zoom tutorial,” said Hilary Jackendoff, a Los Angeles-based Zoom user who hosted yoga meditations on the platform when stay-at-home orders began.

 “I have been leading classes for about 30 to 60 people a day from all over the world – the United Kingdom to Nigeria to Israel.
 It’s really cool to be able to connect with people in real time.”